ravinderpal/meteor-phaser/README.md

 	- It will now download the latest Phaser to the `phaserio` folder.
 4. Once finished, run `meteor add phaserio`

+**Important:** The [Lo-Dash](https://github.com/alethes/meteor-lodash/) dependency works exactly like PhaserIO, but you don't have to use it.
+Instead run `meteor remove lodash` to remove it.
+You can get `underscore` instead if you wish, it's part of the Meteor packages and requires no setup.

 ### Non-Windows

 Support for Meteorite should already exist, therefore you can delete the packages folder and `mrt add phaserio`.
 Otherwise, follow the steps for Windows and you should be fine.